 a: Carbon offset carried out by the entire S Group or an individual company

-Carbon offset is related to our goal of being carbon negative.
+Carbon offset is related to our goal of being carbon negative in our own operations (scope 1 and 2).
 After we have reduced our emissions, there might still exist a carbon load from, for example, the production of district heating.
 Carbon offset is a reduction in emissions made to compensate for emissions made elsewhere S Group always aims for carbon negativity in its compensation, which means that emissions are overcompensated.

 In practice, carbon offsetting is used to increase carbon storage (e.g., through land restoration or the planting of trees) elsewhere to compensate the amount of emission that our operations have created.